bhagyashree1234567/Assignment--1/README.md

 #### Client Testimonials

 Throughout the years we have worked with Vecta Corporation, we have always been amazed at the level of dedication and professionalism that they have provided us and our WGDC products.
 It is this commitment that has increased both our income and exposure exponentially.
 _Ferris Finkelstein_
 Founder and CEO
 Dorknozzle

-_Incredible results from an incredible effort by the Vecta Corporation team!_
+Incredible results from an incredible effort by the Vecta Corporation team!

-We are very pleased with the business benefits we have rceived by working with them.
+We are very pleased with the business benefits we have received by working with them.
 _Justin Case_
 CTO
 IX Inc.